The main four

 - Cool Big Sis: To her little sister, Brenna.

 - Evil All Along: She wasn't necessarily trying to hide the fact.
-They just didn't see her true nature until they discover the Guild of Angels were the ones who ransacked whatsitcalled town.
+They just didn't see her true nature until they discover the Guild of Angels were the ones who ransacked whatsitcalled town in book one.

 - Friendless Background: Since she was raised as a soldier, Henna never really made friends until Joyah came along.